 Contact Information

-While not required, individuals and student organizations are highly encouraged to include contact information on all posters.
-The contact information should include the sponsoring student or group’s name, phone number, and/or an email address.
+While not required, individuals, groups, and student organizations are strongly encouraged to include contact information on all posters.
+The contact information should include the sponsoring student or group’s name, phone number and/or an email address.
 The purpose is to direct individuals with questions, comments, or seeking additional information to the most appropriate and informed source.
-If a complaint is filed with ODUS regarding an anonymous poster, the office has no way of reaching out to the individual or organization before the posters are removed.
+If a complaint is filed regarding a poster that does not include the name and contact information for the sponsoring organization, the University will remove it.

 Permitted Posting Areas